blynkkk/lib-python/examples/esp32/README.md

 ## Micropython libraries compiltation

-Micropython provides ability to compile source code into **.mpy** frozen module file Main advantage of this that **.mpy** files will consume less RAM compared to raw Python .py source files
+Micropython provides ability to compile source code into **.mpy** frozen module file.
+Main advantage of this that **.mpy** files will consume less RAM compared to raw Python .py source files